Surveillance of antimicrobial use and resistance in human health

 The coordinating laboratories undertake molecular testing on samples and provide their findings to AGAR.

-• Australian Staphylococcal Surveillance Outcome Program (ASSOP)
+• Australian Staphylococcus aureus Surveillance Outcome Program (ASSOP)

-• Australian Enterococcal Surveillance Outcome Program (AESOP
+• Australian Enterococcal Surveillance Outcome Program (AESOP)

-• Gram-negative Surveillance Outcome Program (GNSOP).
+• Gram-negative Surveillance Outcome Program (GNSOP)

 Find out more

-Read the Combined AGAR Surveillance Outcome Programs reports.
+Read the AGAR reports.

 National Antimicrobial Utilisation Surveillance Program (NAUSP)